-The Partnership Agreement among other important elements describes the mechanism of the coordination, demarcation and complementarities between the Funds and coordination between national and regional programmes as well as complementarities between the Funds and other Union instruments in the Member States.
-It provides help and information in coordination exercise for our Programme as well.
-By this mean, two-sided information flow is ensured.
+The Partnership Agreement among other important elements will describe the mechanism of the coordination, demarcation and complementarities between the Funds and coordination between national and regional programmes as well as complementarities between the Funds and other Union instruments.

-The Programme partners supported by the work of MC, the Joint Secretariat (with one or more branch offices in the partner countries), the Controllers and other Programme Bodies will be used as a permanent coordination mechanisms, ensuring overall coordination and monitoring of implementation of other Union and relevant national funding instruments.
-The members and observers of the MC might be involved in other programme implementation and/or decision-making (e.g. counties/VUCs in regional/territorial development programmes in Hungary, Slovak Republic and Romania), therefore they possess extended relevant information.
-The knowledge hub provided by the Széchenyi Programme Office (SZPO) hosting the JTSs and controllers of CBC and transnational/international programmes has also extended relevant information on other border section.
-Moreover SZPO is taking part in implementation mechanism of the mainstram programmes.
+The Programme partners supported by the work of Monitoring Committee, Joint Secretariat (with one or more branch offices in the partner countries), Controllers and other Programme Bodies will be used as a permanent coordination mechanisms, ensuring overall coordination and monitoring of implementation NDICI funds and other Union and relevant national funding instruments.

-In Hungary, the portfolio for planning and implementation of Interreg CBC Programmes belongs to the Ministry of Foreign Affairs and Trade (MFA).
-In the planning phase, the MFA coordinated the programming process of all cross-border cooperation programme Hungary participates, and also the Prime Minister's Office being as coordinator of Cohesion policy funds in Hungary, and the Ministry of Finance being responsible for territorial development at national level took part in the process.
-MFA being responsible for CBC Interreg programmes, takes part in the monitoring committee of the parntership agreement in Hungary in a consultative role.
-In addition to that MFA takes part together with MAs of mainstream programme in the Development Policy Coordination Committee dealing with all development policy issues in Hungary.
+In Hungary, the portfolio for planning and implementation of Interreg Programmes, which are cofinanced from ERDF, IPA/IPA II/IPA III and ENPI/ENI/NDICI funds belongs to the Ministry of Foreign Affairs and Trade (MFA).
+In the planning phase, the MFA coordinated the programming process of all cross-border cooperation programme Hungary participates, and also the Ministry of Innovation and Technology/Prime Minister's Office being as coordinator of Cohesion policy funds in Hungary, and the Ministry of Finance being responsible for territorial development at national level took part in the process.